- Current students

 For this programme, you will need the following:

 - A minimum of 12 credits at NCEA Level 1 in two different subjects, one subject must be English

 - A minimum of 4 years secondary education;

-- You may be required to present a portfolio of work or attend an interview or to a Skills Review session at our Mt Albert campus
+- You may be required to present a portfolio of work or attend a Skills Review session at our Mt Albert campus.

 - Have achieved NCEA Level 3 and New Zealand University entrance